Krishna Janmashtami: Northern India

+Poetry describing the feats of Krishna became popular in the fifteenth and sixteenth centuries within the Braj region, and is written according to a vernacular called "Braj basha" (present-day "Hindi"/dialect of "Hindi").
+The Braj basha poems of Surdas (collectively known as the Sursagar) are popularly recalled, some of which describe the birth and childhood of Krishna.

 Jammu Region

-In Jammu region, Janamashtami is popularly known by the name "Thogre/Thakure da Vrat" (meaning Vrat dedicated to Thakur i.e. Shri Krishna).
+In Jammu region, Janmashtami is popularly known by the name "Thogre/Thakure da Vrat" (meaning Vrat dedicated to Thakur i.e. Shri Krishna).
 Observing a Phalaahari Vrat for complete one day is the major ritual in the festival.
 The day is marked by numerous Phalaahari Dhaams or Bhandaras in the streets of Jammu region's prominent towns.

-Young boys celebrate Janamashtami by flying kites in the sky.
-Often Shri Krishna themed kites are flown in the sky by kids.
-Janamashtami marks the beginning of kite flying season in the Jammu region.
-While on other hand, Girls and women decorate their palms by applying Teera, dye of an indigenous plant.
+Janmashtami marks the beginning of the kite-flying season in the Jammu region whereby locals gather and fly decorated kites from their rooftops.
+While on the other hand, girls and women decorate their palms by applying Teera, dye of an indigenous plant.

-Another ceremony associated with Janamashtami in Jammu region is Deyaa Parna' in which Dogras donate cereal grains in the name of their ancestors & Kuldevtas.
-A holy tree called Jand is worshipped by women on this day.
-Special Rotis called Draupads are prepared and offered to cows & deities.
+Another ceremony associated with Janmashtami in Jammu region is "Deyaa Parna" in which Dogras donate cereal grains in the name of their ancestors & Kuldevtas.
+A holy tree called jand is worshipped by women on this day.
+Special rotis called draupads are prepared and offered to cows and deities.

-During evening, devotees start assembling at Mandirs for Bhajan Kirtan & processions.
-Many people dress their children/infant as Bal Gopaal.
-At midnight Shri Krishna Janam is celebrated.
-Abhishek ceremony of Bal Gopaal is performed and Bhog of Sund Panjiri, Makkhan Mishri & Panchmeva is offered to Bal Gopaal ji.